dcjones/RecursiveSparseBlocks.jl/README.md

-Julia interface to [librsb](http://librsb.sourceforge.net/), a general purpose sparse matrix library that's broadly competitive with MKL but is open source and permissively licenced (GPL3).
+Julia interface to [librsb](http://librsb.sourceforge.net/), a general purpose sparse matrix library that's broadly competitive with MKL on the subset of functions in implements but is open source and more permissively licenced (GPL3).